-Notes from the Cape – Ethics and Policy
+Notes from the Cape – Ethics and Policy Code of ethics

 - Unless otherwise stated (or obviously public-domain), all content (including images) is my own work.
 I will credit other sources where applicable.

 - I will disclose anything people might consider a conflict of interest.

 - I will tell the truth.
 I will not lie.

 - When accuracy of material or sources is uncertain, it will be clearly mentioned.

 - Weblog entries, quotations, headlines, photos and all other content will not be misrepresented or used out of context.

 - Information that is known to be inaccurate will not be published.

 - Where content is found to be inaccurate, it will be promptly fixed.